Why You Need A Coach

 There are going to be people who will make achieving what you want difficult (not intentionally), and undermine your ability to perform the actions required.

-Getting someone who can act as a mentor, a buddy, coach or supporter to help, will increase your compliance with the actions you have set yourself.
+Getting someone who can act as a mentor, buddy, coach or supporter to help, will increase your compliance with the actions you have set yourself.

 Having a coach, for example, will help you develop the skills needed to succeed and help keep you accountable when it comes to implementing those actions.